davidaylaian/carbon/doc/cross-compiler.md

 cd cross
 ```

-Before building anything, install the necessary prerequisites.
+Before building anything, install the necessary dependencies.
 On a system that uses `apt`, this looks like this:

 ```sh
 sudo apt-get update
 sudo apt-get install gcc g++ make bison flex gawk libgmp3-dev libmpfr-dev libmpfr4 libmpfr4-dbg libmpc-dev texinfo libcloog-isl-dev build-essential gcc-multilib libc6-i386
 ```

 On other systems, you will have to find the equivalent packages.

+## Part 2: Building the Compiler

-Now, download and unpack binutils and GCC...
+Download and unpack binutils and GCC...

 ```sh
 sudo wget http://ftpmirror.gnu.org/binutils/binutils-$BINUTILS_VERSION.tar.gz